Skip to main content

 griffin apply production

+Use --monitor <name> to create or update only that monitor.
 By default, it shows you what will change and asks for confirmation.
 Use flags to customize:

 # Skip confirmation